top of page

 photo by HanJie Chow

-Matthew Antoci is a generative director & performer, producer, and curator of live performance going "full diva mode" in New York City.
-Their work blends pop spectacle with theatrical chaos, and exists in various mediums, including multi-media performance, theatre, and drag.
+As a director and creator, Matthew's practice blends pop spectacle with theatrical chaos, and exists in various mediums, including multi-media performance, theatre, and drag.
 Matthew's projects have been called "supremely confident" and "a delicious hot mess" by critics, and have been featured in The New York Times and The New Yorker.
-They've produced and shown work onstage at La MaMa, MITU 580, CATCH (The Invisible Dog, PS21 Chatham), The Exponential Festival, The Brick, Loading Dock, Baryshnikov Arts Center, IRT Theater, Purgatory, Life World, The Kraine, The Tank, and Celebration Barn.
+They've produced and shown work onstage at La MaMa, MITU 580, CATCH, The Invisible Dog, PS21 Chatham, The Chocolate Factory Theater, The Exponential Festival, Mercury Store, The Brick, Loading Dock, Baryshnikov Arts Center, IRT Theater, Dixon Place, Purgatory, Life World, The Kraine, and Celebration Barn.
+As a curator, they have a passion for DIY performance, and have curated for the weekly performance guide Staff Picks, quarterly SalOn!
+Performance Series, and the Obie-winning Brick Theater.

 Matthew is sometimes a freelance dialect coach and astrologer.
 Their current artistic interests include Italian Americans, daytime television, and the work of Stephen Varble.
 They are an unapologetic Chekhov stan, and (for similar reasons) are obsessed with The Real Housewives.
 Matthew is non-binary and uses they/them pronouns.